Brighten Up You Holi With Natural, Homemade Holi Colours

 - Play Holi safely with black grape juice mixed in water.
 Note that black grape juice needs to be mixed with sufficient quantities of water to remove stickiness.

-With these amazing natural colours from vegetables and flowers, bring vibrant hues of joy into your life and play organic Holi with your friends and family without being cautious about your skin.
+With these amazing natural and herbal colours for Holi made from vegetables and flowers, bring vibrant hues of joy into your life and play organic Holi with your friends and family without being cautious about your skin.